-Vaginal approach via colpotomy $^{1,23}$ - A contraindication to this procedure is the presence of vaginal, cervical, or uterine infection.
+Vaginal approach via colpotomy ^{1,23} - A contraindication to this procedure is the presence of vaginal, cervical, or uterine infection.
 As previously mentioned, the maximal size of ovary (diameter) that can safely be removed via colpotomy is smaller than the other laparotomies discussed and should not exceed 8-9 cm (baseball size).
 After careful surgical preparation of the perineal and vaginal area, the mare is placed in stocks with her tail wrapped.
-Epidural anesthesia is used if deemed nccessary.
+Epidural anesthesia is used if deemed necessary.
 A fully gloved hand and arm (obstetric length) is wetted and inserted into the vagina, carrying along a solid scalpel or scissors.
 Moving the arm back and forth will allow air to enter and distend the vaginal wall.
-An incision is made in the anterior fornix of the vagina, off the midline and dorsolateral to the external os of the cervix.
-If the right ovary is to be removed, the left hand is gloved and incision of the vaginal wall located at about a 2 o'clock position.
-Both ovaries can be removed through 1 incision, and the location of the incision in this case is not important.
-Incising the vaginal wall with a scalpel is effected with a controlled depth incision.
-The solid scalpel is guarded with the blade properly positioned between the thumb and forefinger with the blade projecting approximately 3 cm.
-A thrust is made with scalpel in the proper area of vaginal fornix.
-Directing the knife forward and slightly ventral will prevent accidental laceration of the rectum, bladder, and major vessels in the area.
-An alternative to sharp incision with a scalpel is perforation of the same area with a pair of scissors.
-Entry into the peritoneal cavity is through a reflection of pelvic peritoneum, the rectogenital pouch (Fig 8, arrow).
-If the complete thickness of vaginal wall (mucosa-muscularis-peritoneum) is not incised, the scal-
+An incision is made in the anterior fornix of the vagina, off the midline and dorsolateral to the exter-